FlyingFathead/neurograph-cli/README.md

 ## About

-See the `neurograph-framework` for a `matplotlib` & `tkinter`-based GUI entropy graph plotter: [github.com/FlyingFathead/neurograph-framework/](https://github.com/FlyingFathead/neurograph-framework/)
+See the [neurograph-framework](https://github.com/FlyingFathead/neurograph-framework/) for a `matplotlib` & `tkinter`-based GUI entropy graph plotter.

 My other projects are at: [github.com/FlyingFathead/](https://github.com/FlyingFathead/)